 - 2.6.2.1.
 The University and the BUFM developing copyrightable distance learning materials developed with substantial support of the University shall negotiate in advance, in a written agreement initiated and prepared by the University, using a form developed jointly by the University and BGSU-FA.
 At the time substantial support is offered, the agreement shall clearly articulate the allocation of specific ownership rights, obligations, priority to teach, and such other issues as they may agree upon including, but not limited to, allocation of royalties, if any, and limitations on transferability of ownership. - 2.6.2.2.
 Pursuant to the negotiated agreement, unless the BUFM and the University agree otherwise, any royalties earned from the commercialization of distance learning materials shall be divided in accordance with the percentages set forth in Section 4.9, infra. - 2.6.2.3.
 Pursuant to the negotiated agreement, the BUFM and the University shall both retain a non-exclusive license to use distance learning materials in educational settings, even if the BUFM leaves the University. - 2.6.2.4.
 The University shall send a copy of any such agreement to the BGSU-FA. - 2.6.2.5.
 Except as provided in 2.6.2.6, in the absence of such a written agreement, distance learning materials developed by a BUFM in the course and scope of employment are works for hire and the copyrights of which are owned by the University. - 2.6.2.6.
-Distance learning materials developed prior to this Agreement and for which a written agreement was not completed will be considered undivided co-equal ownership by the University and the BUFM. - 2.6.2.7.
-In all instances, the BUFM and the University will both retain a non-exclusive license to use distance learning materials in educational settings, even if the BUFM leaves the University. - 2.6.3.
+Distance learning materials developed prior to this Agreement and for which a written agreement was not completed shall be considered undivided co-equal ownership by the University and the BUFM. - 2.6.3.
 Distance Learning Materials Created Without the Substantial Support of the University